Appalachian State hosts Appleby and Wake Forest - WTOP News

 BOTTOM LINE: Wake Forest hosts the Appalachian State Mountaineers after Tyree Appleby scored 26 points in Wake Forest’s 72-70 loss to the LSU Tigers.

-The Demon Deacons have gone 5-0 in home games.
-Wake Forest ranks ninth in the ACC with 13.2 assists per game led by Appleby averaging 5.5.
+The Demon Deacons have gone 5-0 at home.
+Wake Forest is ninth in the ACC with 13.2 assists per game led by Appleby averaging 5.5.

-The Mountaineers are 2-1 in road games.
-Appalachian State is seventh in the Sun Belt with 34.8 rebounds per game led by Justin Abson averaging 5.7.
+The Mountaineers have gone 2-1 away from home.
+Appalachian State ranks sixth in the Sun Belt with 34.8 rebounds per game led by Justin Abson averaging 5.7.

 TOP PERFORMERS: Appleby is scoring 19.1 points per game with 3.7 rebounds and 5.5 assists for the Demon Deacons.
 Cameron Hildreth is averaging 12.1 points and 6.7 rebounds while shooting 48.3% for Wake Forest.